Edward Charles Pickering: Personal life

 Pickering was born at 43 Bowdoin Street in Boston, Massachusetts, on July 19, 1846, to a distinguished, cultivated family consisting of his brother, William Henry Pickering, father, Edward Pickering, and his mother, Charlotte Hammond.
 Edward's brother, William, was a graduate of MIT and professor of physics and astronomy.
 Edward was interested in the stars as a boy and constructed his own telescope by the age of 12.
-Pickering enjoyed his work at the observatory, but he was also enjoyed mountain climbing and bicycling in earlier days and later he was an interested spectator of football games.
+Pickering enjoyed his work at the observatory, but he also enjoyed mountain climbing and bicycling in earlier days and later he was an interested spectator of football games.
 He was co-founder and first president of the Appalachian Mountain Club.
 He was also a lover of classic music.
 During the first world war he was busy trying to devise useful applications to win the war.
 The Pickering Polaris Attachment was a device used to determine the range of guns.
 In 1874, Pickering married Lizzie Wadsworth Sparks, whose father was formerly the President of Harvard.
 Mrs. Pickering died in 1906, and Edward died in 1919.